 Predating Pokémon — Wizards of the Coast (the company that publishes the cards) and Nintendo went to court over it — by three years, Magic: The Gathering was the first trading card game ever produced, in many ways building on pen-and-paper role playing games.
 The art is filled with mythical creatures and the storylines with high action, with the cards themselves acting as spells of every kind.

 Sometimes, though, R&D at Wizards of the Coast gets it wrong when they design a card.
 Sometimes they don’t (or can’t) predict how the game will evolve, leading to so-called “broken” cards — cards so unbelievably powerful, they need to be restricted or outright banned from play.
 Still, if you’re a Vintage player (or just a filthy casual like me), there’s no end of joy to be had playing these cards.
 Beyond the broken and banned, there are simply great cards worthy of building a whole deck around.
 Some of the cards I put in this list either because I personally love them or because I am tired of getting beat by them.
 Everybody’s got their own opinion of what makes a card the best; that’s half the fun of the game.

-While none of the cards on our list are legal for Standard play, here’s a quick reference for what’s in the block as of mid-February 2017:
+While none of the cards on our list are legal for Standard play, here’s a quick reference for what’s in the block as of mid-August 2017:

 Even as new sets come out and new killer combos are created, we’ve compiled the top 20 best Magic cards of all time to honor the great cards that have come before, some by design and some wholly unintentionally:

 1. Force of Will